This course is only available for students in the BA International Studies who have passed Hindi 1 Beginners.

-- Extended knowledge of the basic grammar of Hindi and the ability to apply this knowledge in their own oral and written language.
+Extended knowledge of the basic grammar of Hindi and the ability to apply this knowledge in one’s oral and written language.

 Mode of instruction